redstrate/redstrate.com/content/links.md

 # Outgoing

-I'm slowing adding to this list, if you wish to be added and I missed you... or if made a horrific mistake, please [contact me](/contact).
+If you wish to be added to the list, [contact me](/contact).
+Personal websites only, cardd/linktree also work if you customize it enough.

 ## Artists